jynnantonix/pvrtex/README.txt

 OpenMP (http://openmp.org/) - OPTIONAL

 USAGE
 Compile the program using CMake and your favorite build toolchain.
-To run it type
+Make sure you compile it in release mode by passing -DCMAKE_BUILD_TYPE=Release as a parameter to CMake.
+Otherwise, it will be *very* slow.
+To run the compressor type

 ./pvrtex <input> <output_filename_prefix>